woojoo666/arcana-notes/Readme.md

 	console.log("hello world")->         // this prints "hello world" to the console.
 This syntax actually uses both "cloning" and "function calling", explained in later sections

-	console.log( if (someObject.age > 18) "adult" else "child" )->     // conditionals use if...else, so this will print "adult"
+	if (someObject.age > 18) "adult" else "child"     // conditionals use if...else, so this will return "adult"

-	if (someObject) console.log( "someObject is defined" )->           // if you use an object as a condition, it is considered "truthy" unless it is undefined
+	if (someObject) "someObject is defined"           // if you use an object as a condition, it is considered "truthy" unless it is undefined

-	console.log( otherObject | "otherObject is not defined" )->        // short-circuit evaluation
+	otherObject | "otherObject is not defined"        // short-circuit evaluation, so since otherObject is undefined, this returns the string "otherObject is not defined"

-Instead of defining objects using `()`, we can also just use indented blocks.
-In fact, an indented block acts like a set of parenthesis.
-So the above definition of `someObject` can also be rewritten like so:

-	someObject:
-		name: "Joe"
-		age: 20

-We can do the same with `someList`:

-	someList:
-		1
-		2
-		3

-Indented blocks also allow for scoping
+We can use indented blocks to define objects and lists as well

 	Bob:
 		_age: 25               // define private properties using the `_` prefix
-		isAdult: _age > 25     // same scope as _age, so we can reference it
+		isAdult: _age > 25     // we are in same scope as _age, so we can reference it

+		// nested object
+		name:
+			initials: first[0] + "." +last[0] + "."    // notice that order doesn't matter, we can reference `first` and `last` even though they are defined after
+			first: "Bob"
+			last: "Smith"

-	isAdult       // not the same scope as isAdult, so this will return "undefined" Bob.isAdult   // however, "Bob" is in our scope, so this will work, returns "true" Bob._age      // _age is private, so this won't work, returns "undefined"
+	console.log( Bob )->          // Bob is in scope, so this will print out the object Bob console.log( isAdult )->      // isAdult is not in scope, so this will prints "undefined" console.log( Bob._age )->     // _age is private, so this won't work, prints "undefined"

+We can use loops to define repeated behaviors

+	joe: (name: "Joe", age: 20)

+	for key, val in joe:
+		console.log(key + ": " + val)->    // will print "name: Joe" and "age: 20"

+	for key in joe.keys:
+		console.log(key)->                 // will print "name" and "age"

 Lastly, the keyword `undefined` basically means that we are trying to access a value that hasn't been defined.
 For example, if we try to access `someObject.height`, it will return `undefined`.